bgerrard5392/Kickstarter-analysis-Brian-Gerrard/README.md

    - This is where I'm putting my second conclusion.....

 - What can you conclude about the Outcomes based on Goals?
+  - There is approximatelty a 54% chance that Louise will successfully hit her goal of $12,000 based on the $10,000-$14,999 goal range.

 - What are some limitations of this dataset?
   - This data set included several Kickstarter projects whose campaigns were still live during my analysis.
 Since I am unable to determine if a live campaign is a success or failure this poses a limitation within the dataset.
   - Some projects have multiple campaign launches which poses a limitation within the data set because it skews the outcome of a given category.
 For example: The play "Beirut, Lady of Lebanon" is a project that launched a campaign in 2016 that failed by only pledging $1,225 of their $30,000 goal.
 This project launched a second campaign in 2017 and was successful (pledging $4,250 with a goal of $4,000).